halide/Halide/README_cmake.md

 ### Functions

-Currently, only two function is defined:
+Currently, only two functions are defined:

 #### `add_halide_library`